ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

 # User Agreement and Disclaimer

-## Customer Responsibilities

-Last Updated September 23, 2024, 10:46am PDT
+Last Updated September 26, 2024, 6:00pm PDT

-Wynton user responsibilities and/or requirements in support of this Agreement include:
+Wynton user responsibilities and requirements in support of this Agreement include:

  * By using the Wynton HPC environment, you agree to abide by the